dalbay/Node.js-Tutorials/README.md

 - **Event Emitters**: Node objects; These emit named events when something has happened in the app.
 Like a request hitting a server; a timer expiring; file finishing to read.
 - **Even Listeners**: These events can then be picked up by event listeners, that we developers set up which will fire off the callback functions that are attached to each listener.
 <br/>
-Example:
+**Example**:
 <br/>
 How node uses the event driven architecture, to handle server requests and the http module.
 - When we want to create a server we use the createServer() method and save it to a server variable.
 This implementation is a little different.
 - The server.on creates a event listener, and in this case for the request event.
-- So, lets say the server is running and a new request is made; o	the server acts as a Emitter and will automatically emit an event called request o	then since we have a listener set up for this request, the callback function that we have attached to this listener will automatically be called; it will simply send some data back.
+- So, lets say the server is running and a new request is made;
+  - the server acts as a Emitter and will automatically emit an event called request
+  -	then since we have a listener set up for this request, the callback function that we have attached to this listener will automatically be called; it will simply send some data back.
 <br/>
 It works this way because *the server is an instance of the node.js Even Emitter class*; so, it inherits all the event emitting and event listening logic.
 <br/>